swaldman/mchange-sysadmin-scala/doc/TaskRunner-Developer-Guide.md

 A `Task` was conceived as kind of a structured, instrumented shell script.
 The library began with `Step.Exec`, which literally just runs something and looks to the exit code for success or failure.

-The library was then generalized to include `Step.Arbitrary(...)`, which just executes some Scala task, and which has no natural integral "exit code" to signal success or failure.
+The library was then generalized to include `Step.Arbitrary(...)`, which just executes some Scala code, and which has no natural integer "exit code" to signal success or failure.

 But a Scala task also has no natural "standard error" output that must be captured.
 Nothing ever needs to be written into that element of the result.